 Our top pick for a hypoallergenic dog shampoo is the 4-leggers Unscented Shampoo.
 It contains natural ingredients that are designed to promote a healthy skin and coat.
 The minimal ingredients list also reduces the chance of an allergic reaction.

 I hope this article has demystified hypoallergenic dog shampoos and helped you choose the right option for your pet.
 Please reach out to us using our comments form if you have any more questions.
-You may also want to read our guide to dog shampoos and dog conditioners.
+You may also want to read our guide to dog shampoos.